Panafrican Film and Television Festival of Ouagadougou

-Founding

-Created in 1969, it was first called the Pan-African film and television festival of Ouagadougou.
-It has evolved into an internationally recognized and respected event.
+History and founding

+The film festival was founded as the Festival Panafricain du Cinéma et de la Télévision de Ouagadougou in 1969, at the Carthage Film Festival in Tunis.
+A committee at the festival involving several of the same filmmakers also laid the groundwork for the foundation of the Pan African Federation of Filmmakers (FEPACI), which was formally established in 1970.

 Alimata Salambere, the cultural minister of Burkina Faso from 1987 to 1991, was one of the founders of the festival.
-At its third edition in 1972, the festival was named FESPACO for short, keeping its full title as Festival pan-Africain du cinema et de la television de Ouagadougou.
-FESPACO was recognized formally as an institution by governmental decree on January 7, 1972.
+At its third edition in 1972, the festival was named FESPACO for short, keeping its full title as "Festival Panafricain du Cinéma et de la Télévision de Ouagadougou".
+FESPACO was recognized formally as an institution by governmental decree on 7 January 1972.
 Its award ceremony and base of operations is Ouagadougou, the capital of Burkina Faso, where the annual awards ceremony is also held.

-In 1972 the first winner of the best film award was Le Wazzou Polygame by Oumarou Ganda of Niger.
+In 1972, the Étalon de Yennenga award was established in honor of Princess Yennenga, the mythical founder of the Mossi empire, to reward the feature fictional or documentary film most representative of African identity.
+The first winner of the best film award was Le Wazzou Polygame by Oumarou Ganda of Niger.
 Since then, the best film award has been won by directors from Cameroon, Morocco, Mali, Nigeria, Ivory Coast, Algeria, Burkina Faso, Ghana and the Democratic Republic of the Congo.